-For the second cooking class, the setting will be at cooking school-now part of a boutique medina hotel-with a culinary history dating back to 1946 when two French women were granted the right by pasha Thami el Glaoui to open the first medina restaurant which could cater to foreigners.
+For the second cooking class, the setting will be at a cooking school-now part of a boutique medina hotel-with a culinary history dating back to 1946 when two French women were granted the right by pasha Thami el Glaoui to open the first medina restaurant which could cater to foreigners.
 But first, they had to master Moroccan cuisine, and the pasha dispatched "dadas" (traditional Moroccan cooks) to teach them.
 Now this renowned cooking school will be the backdrop for Chef Riolo's next discovery of Moroccan gastronomy.
 What might be on the menu?
 A Moroccan salad to start-possibly "Taktouka," a traditional zesty salad of roasted peppers and cooked tomatoes, or "Zaalouk," a cooked salad made with eggplant, tomatoes, garlic, olive oil and spices.
 Then as the main course perhaps a lamb tagine with apricots and succulent prunes, or a chicken tagine with lemon and almonds.
 Dessert is when one of Morocco's famed pastries will make a cameo-a delicate creme anglaise pastilla (flaky paper-thin ("warqa") dough similar to phyllo).
 This feast will demand a mint tea digestif and a nap back at our riad.

 We'll also visit the splendid subtropical garden, Jardin Majorelle--designed by the French painter Jacques Majorelle and owned by the Pierre Berge-Yves Saint-Laurent Foundation.
 Amidst cacti, bamboo, trickling fountains, bursts of bougainvillea, and towering palms, color exclaims--particularly the cobalt blue created by Jacques which accents the many planters and pergolas.
 The on-site Berber Museum's impressive collection is worthy of admiration.
 Similar to the sanctuary of hidden dars and riads within the medina, this placid 12 acre setting is a soothing elixir to Marrakech's frenzy.
+If you are interested in high fashion, the Yves Saint Laurent Museum in Marrakech showcases some of this legendary couturier's work; he famously said, "Marrakech taught me color," and it will be most apparent.

-Our experience of Moroccan cuisine will take a fantastic, carnival-like turn one evening by encountering Marrakech's primary source of spirit and energy: the place and spectacle of "Djemaa el Fna" (Assembly of the Dead)--an open square where musicians, peddlers, merchants, snake charmers, henna artists, fortune-tellers, acrobats--and festive food stalls--co-mingle and perform day into night, every night.
+Our experience of Moroccan cuisine will take a fantastic, carnival-like turn one evening by encountering Marrakech's primary source of spirit and energy: the place and spectacle of "Djemaa el Fna" (Assembly of the Dead)-an open square where musicians, peddlers, merchants, snake charmers, henna artists, fortune-tellers, acrobats-and festive food stalls-co-mingle and perform day into night, every night.
 The drum beats of the square lure you in kilometers away.
 We'll venture in, taste buds open wide to the starry skies pocked by grill smoke, and with a knowledgable guide, partake in a multi-course meal.
-Familiar and not so familiar tagines, couscous, and b'stilla mingle with spicy merguez sausages, kebabs, fried fish, "harira" soup (Morocco's iconic bowl of tomatoes, lentils, chickpeas, and pasta), stewed snails, and--for the most brazen--sheep's heads with eyes intact, of course, for effect and the travel journal.
+Familiar and not so familiar tagines, couscous, and b'stilla mingle with spicy merguez sausages, kebabs, fried fish, "harira" soup (Morocco's iconic bowl of tomatoes, lentils, chickpeas, and pasta), stewed snails, and-for the most brazen-sheep's heads with eyes intact, of course, for effect and the travel journal.
 Orange juice stalls, kaleidoscopes of olives, and pyramids of dates of various hues and tastes round out the psychedelic nature of this overwhelming, intoxicating experience!